 For my particular journey, there has been one skill that has seen my output increase dramatically: focus.

-I could barely go 20 minutes without gasping for a quick inbox check or a social media pit stop.
+At the begining I could barely go 20 minutes without gasping for a quick inbox check or a social media pit stop.

 I don’t think it is a coincidence that I am also the youngest in my particular cohort.

-After various false starts, bouts of willpower, and a lot of installed Chrome extensions, I can easily do an hour or more without too much trouble.
+After various false starts, bouts of willpower, and a lot of Chrome extensions, I can easily do an hour or more without too much trouble.

 “The path to learning to code and building better projects hasn’t been about learning anything specific.
 It has instead been about reassessing my relationship with my mobile phone, with my email inbox, and with my social media accounts.“